 Kefir is made using kefir grains which are not like typical varieties of grains such as wheat or rice.
-Kefir grains are a blend of bacteria and yeast, and do not have gluten.
-Milk from cows, goats, and sheep as well as non-dairy milks from coconut and rice can be used to make kefir—if you are lactose intolerant or simply want a dairy-free/lactose-free option then these are perfect for you so you can still reap all the benefits without the unwanted side effects.
+Kefir grains are a blend of bacteria and yeast and do not contain gluten.
+Milk from cows, goats, and sheep, as well as non-dairy milk like coconut milk and rice milk, can be used to make kefir—if you are lactose intolerant or simply want a dairy-free/lactose-free option then these are perfect for you so you can still reap all the benefits without the unwanted side effects.

 Typically sold in the form of a beverage, there are a few different ways you can consume kefir.
 Drink it directly or make a smoothie with blended fruits.
 You can also pour it over your chosen cereal and granola.
 Owing to the similarity in taste, kefir can be used as a substitute for yogurt in most dishes.
 You can typically purchase kefir at health food stores and even many regular grocery stores.

 When compared with yogurt, kefir has approximately three times the number of probiotic cultures.
 In general, yogurt is made with a few different types of probiotic bacteria.
 Kefir is made using many bioactive compounds including approximately 30 types of probiotic yeasts and bacteria.
 This is evident in the total probiotic count per serving offered by each product.
-While most probiotic yogurts comprise of approximately one billion probiotic organisms in every serving, a half-cup of kefir has 40 billion of them.
+While most probiotic yogurts comprise of approximately one billion probiotic organisms in every serving, a half-cup of kefir contains 40 billion of them.
 Clearly, kefir packs a better probiotic punch.
+(2)

 Benefits of Kefir

 Kefir is a nutritionally dense probiotic supplement that offers a host of health benefits.
 While nutrients like calcium (good for bone health), proteins (good for strong muscles), and potassium (good for heart health) are good for health, the strongest advantage that kefir has to offer is its probiotic element.
 (3)